AntonioMM8506/Platzi_Python_Selenium/README.md

 pip install ddt
 ```

-4. Creta an .env file in the root foler of the project and write you environmental variable with the path of the chromedriver.exe.
+4. Create an .env file in the root foler of the project and write you environmental variable with the path of the chromedriver.exe.
 Like this:

 ```
 CHROMEDRIVER_PATH=C:/Users/myPC/Python_Selenium/chromedriver.exe